ClojureBridge/organizing/Hosting-venue-questions.md

 Location Questionnaire
 ### Space
+* Who will be the company's liaison to contact if any questions/problems arise during the workshop?
+What is their contact information?
+Which parts of the workshop, if any, will they be onsite?
 * Can the location be used for teacher training, as well as the Installfest/workshop?
 * Which rooms/spaces are available for workshop use?
+* May we (and _can_ we -- sometimes there are reasons which it's logistically not possible) reconfigure spaces freely, for instance moving desks and tables, as long as we promise to diligently restore their original configuration before leaving on Saturday?
+* What is a suitable space to put, if any, children and a babysitter?

+## Security
 * What arrangements need to be made regarding picking up/dropping off keys?
 * Does there need to be someone down at the door?
 * Will they require non-disclosure agreements?
 * Are there rooms/areas that must be kept off-limits?
 * Are there any special arrangements to make regarding security?
-For example, providing a list of attendees some number of days/weeks in advance; or keeping a volunteer permanently posted at some entryway.
+For example, providing a list of attendee names some number of days/weeks in advance.
-* Is there a firm time when they must have us depart, or are they fine with letting us stay until the last person is done?
-(Particularly for Installfest)
+* Is there a firm time when they need us to depart, or are they fine with letting us stay until the last person is done?
+(Particularly relevant for the unpredictable nature of Installfest.)
-* Where are trash receptacles?
-* May we (and _can_ we -- sometimes there are reasons which it's logistically not possible) reconfigure spaces freely, for instance moving desks and tables, as long as we promise to diligently restore their original configuration before leaving on Saturday?
-* May we allow participants to bring children for babysitting?
-If so, what is suitable space to put them and the babysitter?

 ### Equipment
 * How many of the rooms/spaces for the workshop have screens/projectors?
 Do we need to bring some if we are working in open spaces, or can they lend us monitors to instead plug into?